axil/blog/content/software/git_ff.rst

         git ff

-which does you would expect it to: it fast-forwards the current branch against its tracking branch and shows all kind of relevant info if there's an error.
+which does what you would expect it to: it fast-forwards the current branch against its tracking branch and shows all kind of relevant info if there's an error.

 **Prerequisites:**